*P. K. Lam, PhD (Chair)—condensed matter, theory

 BS (and Minor) in Astrophysics

-For more information on the BA degree and Minor in Astrophysics, see ASTR program.
+For more information on the BS degree and Minor in Astrophysics, see ASTR program.

 This program offers opportunities for study and research leading to the MS and PhD degrees in physics.
 The staff and facilities are especially aimed toward experimental and theoretical work in elementary particle physics, nanophysics, and free electron laser physics.